Atika-Amin/codealpha_tasks/README.md

-# CodeAlpha — AI/ML Internship Projects
+# CodeAlpha — AI Internship Projects

 A portfolio of four full-stack AI/ML projects built during a CodeAlpha internship.
 Each task lives in its own self-contained subfolder with its